 You could build a home for hibernating frogs & toads, see how here www.rspb.org.uk

 You could build your own pond, find out how here! www.froglife.org

 If you enjoyed the Wild Planet Explorers Bumble, Walleena & Hum session or would like to do something to help bumblebees, wasps & honeybees, then here are a few ideas:

-- You could find out more about neonicotinoids & what you can do to help bees & get in a ban in place.
+You could find out more about the issues with insecticides & bees, including neonicotinoids.
+A ban has just put been put in place but follow the Soil Association to keep updated on further developments & what you can do to help bees & keep this ban in place.

 You could make your own homes for bees.
 You’ll need a hammer!
 To learn how to make one, visit ww2.rspb.org.uk

 You could try to encourage others not to be frightened of bees & wasps & explain what good they do for us.
 Remember!
 No wonder wasps want to come to the picnic, they only live one summer!

 You could help weak queen bees & wasps who come into your house in autumn/winter by removing them to a crevice outside or by giving them sugary water on a plate to sip & then removing them.

 You could volunteer or fundraise for a charity or group who helps bees and other bugs & beasties e.g Bumblee Conservation Trust, Buglife, Soil Association, RSPB, Wildlife Trusts, Friends of the Earth.